 Currency risk.
 Currency risk is the risk that fluctuations in exchange rates may adversely affect the U.S. dollar value of a fund's investments.
 Currency risk includes both the risk that currencies in which a fund's investments are traded, or currencies in which a fund has taken an active investment position, will decline in value relative to the U.S. dollar and, in the case of hedging positions, that the U.S. dollar will decline in value relative to the currency being hedged.
 Currency rates in foreign countries may fluctuate significantly for a number of reasons, including the forces of supply and demand in the foreign exchange markets, actual or perceived changes in interest rates, intervention (or the failure to intervene) by U.S. or foreign governments or central banks, or currency controls or political developments in the United States or abroad.
+Certain funds may engage in proxy hedging of currencies by entering into derivative transactions with respect to a currency whose value is expected to correlate to the value of a currency the fund owns or wants to own.
+This presents the risk that the two currencies may not move in relation to one another as expected.
+In that case, the fund could lose money on its investment and also lose money on the position designed to act as a proxy hedge.
 Certain funds may also take active currency positions and may cross-hedge currency exposure represented by their securities into another foreign currency.
 This may result in a fund's currency exposure being substantially different than that suggested by its securities investments.
 All funds with foreign currency holdings and/or that invest or trade in securities denominated in foreign currencies or related derivative instruments may be adversely affected by changes in foreign currency exchange rates.
-Derivative foreign currency transactions (such as futures, forwards, and swaps) may also involve leveraging risk, in addition to currency risk.
+Derivative foreign currency transactions (such as futures, forwards, and swaps) may also involve leveraging risk in addition to currency risk.
 Leverage may disproportionately increase a fund's portfolio losses and reduce opportunities for gain when interest rates, stock prices, or currency rates are changing.